-- ensuring there is adequate opportunity for pupils with SEND to work on agreed targets which are genuinely additional to or different from those normally set as part of the differentiated curriculum offer; and - ensuring effective deployment of resources, including support from teaching assistants, to optimise outcomes for children with SEND.
+- ensuring there is adequate opportunity for pupils with SEND to work on agreed targets which are genuinely additional to or different from those normally set as part of the differentiated curriculum offer: and - ensuring effective deployment of resources, including support from teaching assistants, to optimise outcomes for children with SEND.

 All staff will be trained in how to best support all children with SEND in order to maximise their achievement.
-Such training will form part of the School Improvement Plan and annual schedule of continuous professional development.